 To get to Anaura Bay, turn off SH35 onto Anaura Road, about 67 km north of Gisborne.
 Travel a further 8.7 km down Anaura Road.

-- The track is boggy in one area approximately half way into the track.
+The track is boggy in one area approximately half way into the track.
+A large section of this track is in a pine forest.
+During windy conditions be careful of falling branches.